DaintyJet/VChat_Heap_Defense/README.md

    +0x000 AgregateCode     : Uint8B
 ```
 > ![IMPORTANT]
-> This structure is 8-bytes in size.
-And is prepended to all data entries on the heap.
+> This structure is 8 bytes in size and is prepended to all data entries on the heap.
 This means in order to overwrite the data section of a heap chunk, this needs to be overwritten.
-* `Size`: Size of the chunk in terms of the number of blocks including the `_HEAP_ENTRY` that are required to store the data.
+* `Size`: Size of the chunk in terms of the number of blocks, including the `_HEAP_ENTRY` that are required to store the data.
 * `Flags`: Flags used to denote the state of the chunk, examples include *Free* and *Busy*.
 * `SmallTagIndex`: This stores the checksum of the heap entry, consisting of the XOR'ed value of the first three bytes of the `_HEAP_ENTRY`
 * `SubSegmentCode`: Contains information on the Sub-Section this may be a part of.